earlephilhower/ESP8266Audio/README.md

 }
 ````

+## AudioFileSource classes
+AudioFileSource:  Base class which implements a very simple read-only "file" interface.
+Required because it seems everyone has invented their own filesystem on the Arduino with their own unique twist.
+Using this wrapper lets that be abstracted and makes the AudioGenerator simpler as it only calls these simple functions.

+AudioFileSourceSPIFFS:  Reads a file from the SPIFFS filesystem

+AudioFileSourcePROGMEM:  Reads a file from a PROGMEM array.
+Under UNIX you can use "xxd -i file.mp3 > file.h" to get the basic format, then add "const" and "PROGMEM" to the generated array and include it in your sketch.
+See the example .h files for a concrete example.

+## AudioGenerator classes
+AudioGenerator:  Base class for all file decoders.
+Takes a AudioFileSource and an AudioOutput object to get the data from and to write decoded samples to.
+Call its loop() function as often as you can to ensure the buffers are always kept full and your music won't skip.

+AudioGeneratorWAV:  Reads and plays Microsoft WAVE (.WAV) format files of 8 or 16 bits.

+AudioGeneratorMOD:  Reads and plays Amiga ModTracker files (.MOD).
+Use a 160MHz clock as this requires tons of SPIFFS reads (which are painfully slow) to get raw instrument sample data for every output sample.
+See https://modarchive.org for many free MOD files.

+AudioGeneratorMP3:  Reads and plays MP3 format files (.MP3) using a ported libMAD library.
+Use a 160MHz clock to ensure enough compute power to decode 128KBit 44.1KHz without hiccups.
+For complete porting history with the gory details, look at https://github.com/earlephilhower/libmad-8266

+## AudioOutput classes
+AudioOutput:  Base class for all output drivers.
+Takes a sample at a time and returns true/false if there is buffer space for it.
+If it returns false, it is the calling object's (AudioGenerator's) job to keep the data that didn't fit and try again later.

+AudioOutputI2SDAC: Interface for any I2S 16-bit DAC.
+Sends stereo or mono signals out at whatever frequency set.
+Tested with Adafruit's I2SDAC and a Beyond9032 DAC from eBay.
+Tested up to 44.1KHz.

+AudioOutputI2SNoDAC:  Abuses the I2S interface to play music without a DAC.
+Turns it into a 32x (or higher) oversampling delta-sigma DAC.
+Use the schematic below to drive a speaker or headphone from the I2STx pin (i.e. Rx).
+Note that with this interface, depending on the transistor used, you may need to disconnect the Rx pin from the driver to perform serial uploads.
+Mono-only output, of course.

+AudioOutputSerialWAV:  Writes a binary WAV format with headers to the Serial port.
+If you capture the serial output to a file you can play it back on your development system.

 ## Software I2S Delta-Sigma DAC (i.e. playing music with a single transistor and speaker)
 For the best fidelity, and stereo to boot, spend the money on a real I2S DAC.
 Adafruit makes a great mono one with amplifier, and you can find stereo unamplified ones on eBay or elsewhere quite cheaply.
 However, thanks to the software delta-sigma DAC with 32x oversampling (up to 128x if the audio rate is low enough) you can still have pretty good sound!